Mouth Sores Near You

 - During times of high stress

-Generally your dentist will ask you about your medical history and then thoroughly examine your mouth, teeth, gums, jaw, tongue, throat, sinuses, ears, nose and neck.
+Generally, your Vancouver dentists will ask you about your medical history and then thoroughly examine your mouth, teeth, gums, jaw, tongue, throat, sinuses, ears, nose and neck.
 You may also need an x-ray, depending on what your dentist suspects might be the cause of your problem.

-Your dentist may ask you some questions, such as:
+Your dentist in Vancouver may ask you some questions, such as:

 - Do you have any pain?